 There are different types and sizes of fibroids, both of these factors determine if the fibroid will create problems with getting pregnant.

 - Submucosal fibroid – Submucosal fibroids are found on the inner wall of the womb and grow from the womb lining (endometrium).
-Sometimes they develop a stalk (peduncle) and are known as pedunculated.
 Only 10% of fibroids are submucosal.

 - Intramural fibroid – Intramural fibroids grow within the muscle wall of the womb.